submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 * Currently, Globalnet is not supported with the OVN network plug-in.
 * The `subctl benchmark latency` command is not compatible with Globalnet deployments at this time.
+* On OpenShift, Globalnet metrics do not show up.
+This can be done manually by open the Globalnet metrics port, 8081.

 ## Deploying with Helm on OpenShift